 Therefore, regardless of how content is produced, the SEO resources for everyone are finite.
 There is a limited number of employee hours, a restricted writing budget (whether AI is used or not), and a finite link-building budget.

-BOFU Keywords Yield Considerably Higher Conversions than other types of Keywords.
+BOFU Keywords Drive Substantially Higher Conversions than Other Types of Keywords

-In conclusion, to establish that bottom-of-funnel content generates significantly higher conversions compared to other types of content, the first crucial step is to actively measure and track conversions resulting from SEO efforts.
+In short, to determine whether or not bottom-of-funnel content drives substantially higher conversions than other types of content, the very first critical step is to actively measure and track conversions derived from SEO efforts.

-Surprisingly, many SEO and content teams tend to overlook this step and instead focus solely on increasing traffic, assuming that more traffic automatically leads to better results.
+Surprisingly, most SEO and content teams skip this step and focus directly on increasing traffic, and assume that more traffic will automatically bring better results.

-To measure conversions from SEO effectively, various analytics tools can be utilized, but the general process involves the following steps:
+To effectively measure conversions from SEO, several analytics tools can be used, but in general, the process involves the following:

-- Define a clear conversion metric, which could be a lead form submission, trial initiation for SaaS or sales-based businesses, or completed transactions for e-commerce ventures.
+- Clearly define what a conversion means, whether it’s a form submission, a trial signup for SaaS or sales-based businesses, or a completed transaction for e-commerce businesses.

-- Set up a specific goal in your analytics platform to monitor and quantify these conversion events.
+- Create an explicit goal in your analytics to track and measure these conversion events.

-- Generate comprehensive reports that reveal which landing pages on your website have contributed to how many conversions.
-Utilizing different attribution models like first or last-click attribution, depending on your analytics platform, will provide valuable insights, and any data collected is better than none.
+- Run comprehensive reports that show which landing pages of your website have contributed to how many conversions.
+Using various attribution models, such as first or last-click attribution depending on your analytics platform, will be extremely insightful, and any data is better than no data.

 Specifically, we have found that pages on a website ranking for bottom-of-funnel keywords experience conversion rates in the range of single-digit percentages (1% – 5%), whereas pages ranking for top-of-funnel, informational keywords typically achieve conversion rates of a fraction of a percent (0.01% – 0.5%).